 - New European Bauhaus: environmental, economic, and cultural project, aiming to combine design, sustainability, accessibility, affordability, and investment to help deliver the European Green Deal.

-- The European Maritime, Fisheries, and Aquaculture Fund: support the transition towards more sustainable value chains based on the oceans, seas, and coastal activities.
+- The European Maritime, Fisheries, and Aquaculture Fund: supports the transition towards more sustainable value chains based on the oceans, seas, and coastal activities.